 This traditional dish was originally served to feudal lords on their victorious return from battle.
 Layers of sweet vinegar rice and alternated with slices of fish and vegetables.

-Turkish Rice or Toruko Rice
+Eat Turkish Rice or Toruko Rice in Nagasaki

 Turkish Rice is not inspired by Turkey at all, but named because of the combination of western and eastern influences and thus representing a border between Asia and Europe.
 A bed of both pilaf rice and spaghetti are piled onto plates, then a breaded pork cutlet is added and drizzled in sauce.
 There are a huge number of varieties and toppings available depending on your taste.